 What are the types of damages you can seek?

 ‘Damage’ is the term that personal injury lawyers use to mean a sum of money claimed by or awarded to a plaintiff in compensation for a loss or injury.
-In the event that a loved one is killed in an accident, you can seek the following damages from the guilty party.
+In the event that a loved one is killed in a Los Angeles car accident, you can seek the following damages from the guilty party.

 - Economic damages: These are the financial losses suffered by the family members of the deceased.
 They include medical expenses, funeral expenses, loss of earnings, etc. They can even include loss of services and goods provided by the deceased while he or she was living.
 The claims should be substantiated by documentary evidence, such as hospital bills.

 - Non-economic damages: These are the non-financial losses suffered by the family members of the deceased.
 They include pain and suffering, loss of companionship, loss of consortium, and loss of protection, care and guidance, etc. The monetary value of these losses is often determined using a special formula.

 - Punitive damages: These are the damages that are awarded to punish the individual or entity that caused the death, whether deliberately or through negligence.
 Punitive damages are rarely awarded; but if you can prove that the guilty party caused the death by deliberate action or egregious negligence, then you may ask the court to award these damages to you.

 Under California law, only a legal heir of the deceased can file a wrongful death lawsuit and recover the damages.
 The heir should be identified in the code section CCP Section 377.60.
 A legal heir may not necessarily be the surviving spouse or children of the deceased.
 In case a person dies intestate, i.e. without a will, his or her heirs are determined according to the laws of the state.
 Only those individuals named as heir can file a wrongful death lawsuit.
 In general, the people who can seek damages include spouse, children and sometimes parents of the deceased.